-Pahamune House is a privately funded home caring for over fifty children who are aged from 5 to 16 at present.
+Pahamune House is a privately funded home caring for children who are aged from 7 to 16 at present.
 Pahamune is registered with the Sri Lankan National Child Protection Authority and is supervised by the Department of Probation and Child Care Services.

 Pahamune House is located on Katupotha Road, Pahamune at Narammala in the Kurunegala District